TFO04DELTA/gridwatch/README.md

 # GRIDWATCH — FE Ohio outage / weather / data-center correlator

 ## What it does
-Polls FirstEnergy Ohio's KUBRA StormCenter outage feed, enriches every outage with trailing-3h weather (Open-Meteo) and active NWS alerts, computes distance to each site in `datacenters.json`, classifies, logs to SQLite, and renders a folium map.
+Polls most of the eastern-seaboards outage feeds, enriches every outage with trailing-3h weather (Open-Meteo) and active NWS alerts, computes distance to each site in `datacenters.json`, classifies, logs to SQLite, and renders a folium map.
 The `report` command answers the actual question longitudinally: